 It is our goal to allocate funds equitably, and on a timely basis, to those families who demonstrate the greatest financial need.
 Since eligibility is based on many factors, no specific income level is required.

-Tuition assistance applications are reviewed with strictest confidence by a committee of four—the Head of School, the Director of ECE-5th Grade Admission & Tuition Assistance, the Director of Middle School Admission & Outreach, and the Director of Finance and Operations.
+Tuition assistance applications are reviewed with the strictest confidence by a committee of four - the Head of School, the Director of Preschool-5th Grade Admission & Tuition Assistance, the Director of Middle School Admission & Outreach, and the CFOO.